Yiannis128/Yiannis128/articles/godot-asteroids-01.md

 All these buttons allow us to run the game, pause it, and stop it from running.
 Press the _Play_ button, which is the left-most button in the list.
-A dialog should popup, Godot doesn't know what scene it should launch the game with, click on _Select Current_ to set the currently open scene as the starting scene, alternatively, selecting _Select_ will bring up the file select dialog to select a scene manually.
+A dialog should popup, Godot doesn't know what scene it should launch the game with, click on "Select Current" to set the currently open scene as the starting scene, alternatively, "Select" will bring up the file select dialog to select a scene manually.
 Either way, select the _Main.tscn_ scene we have just saved.
 A blank window should pop up now.
 That is the game running!
 Currently it's not doing much, but that is because we haven't told it to do